metwork-framework/resources/documents/integration_levels.md

 ## Integration level 2

 We use the organization labels management with some automatic features from MetworkBot about them.
+The project must follow our code of conduct.

 ## Integration level 3